Colbert County Audio Driving Tour

 Sheffield, AL 35660

 Established in 1969 by a group of former FAME Recording Studio session musicians, this was the location where the Rolling Stones, Cher, Bob Seger, Rod Stewart, Paul Simon, the Staples Singers, Lynyrd Skynyrd and many others created some of the most popular hits of the 1970s.
+This is the same group of musicians that were immortalized as the "Swampers" by Lynyrd Skynyrd in the lyrics of "Sweet Home Alabma."
 This iconic studio, that was once a casket warehouse, helped make the Muscle Shoals area the “Hit Recoding Capital of the World”.
-The building has been restored and is now a museum and a working, recording studio.
+The building has been restored and is now a museum and a working recording studio.

 Cypress Moon Studios & Concert Hall